nuxeo-sandbox/nuxeo-labs-generic-service-call/README.md

 # nuxeo-labs-generic-service-call

-This plugin calls a service and returns the result.
-Caller is in charge of using the correct HTTP verb (Support for GET/PUT/POST) and setting the correct payload when needed.
-As first implementation this plugin has some limitation (see below).
-But anyone is welcome to Pull request :-).
+This plugin calls a service (HTTP GET/POST/PUT), and returns the result.
+Caller is in charge of setting the expected payload when needed, specific headers if any, etc.

+> [!NOTE]
+> Also, most of this could likely be done with Nuxeo native [Automation Helper](https://doc.nuxeo.com/nxdoc/automation-helpers), `HTTP.call()`.
+But the plugin handles:
+> * Bearer token expiration when needed
+> * Simple Upload and download of files
+> * Get the response code (200, 201, 400, ...) and message from the server

-One of the goal of the plugin is to handle authentication token (typically for M2M communication) with an expiration time, so as long as a token is not expired, there is no need to request a new one.
+One of the goals of the plugin is to handle authentication bearer token (typically for M2M communication) with an expiration time, so as long as a token is not expired, there is no need to request a new one.

 The plugin is agnostic of URLs, client IDs, client secrets, etc. All these are the caller responsibility.
 Typically, these will be values set in nuxeo.conf, loaded before the call to the plugin.
 See example(s) below.

-Once installed, usage of the pluygin is done via automation
+Once installed, usage of the plugin is done via automation.

-### Typical Usage of Automation Operations
+### Typical Usage of Automation Operations when Doing M2M Communication with bearer Tokens

 (See detailled examples below)